mplesser/azcam/docs/programming.md

 be enclosed in quotation marks, as in get_par('version').
 Quotation marks must match ('version" is not acceptable).
 A quotation mark may be included in a string by preceding it with a backslash ("I am Mike\'s dog.")

-## Commands
-Commands can be imported into modules in the standard pythonic manner, such as ``from azcam.fits import colbias``.

 ## Objects
 Python is an object oriented programming language and objects are used extensively in Azcam.
 Object-based commands